 📌 Note: If a patient is no longer taking a medication, but the medication is listed in the patient’s active medications list, discontinue the medication.
 This way, you will not receive interaction warnings against irrelevant medications.

 1. After you search for and select a medication to prescribe, alerts appear in a panel to the right.
-The total number of alerts are displayed along with a brief description of each alert.
+The total number of alerts is displayed along with a brief description of each alert.
 You can also see the patient's allergies and their current medications.

-💡 Tip: the date the Vigilance Santé database was last updated displays at the top of the alerts panel.
+💡 Tip: The date the Vigilance Santé database was last updated displays at the top of the alerts panel.